tdc77/ALLEN-BRADLEY-PLC-TO-EXCEL/README.md

 Working on a way to view excel sheet data in a gridview like space....well see...
 4-11-25 removed unused import from main file.
-4-20-25:  Added Gridview like table at bottom of page to keep track in real time the data being read. ( see photo in Instructions )
+4-20-25:  Added Gridview like table at bottom of page to keep track in real time the data being read.
+(V3 File)( see photo in Instructions )

 [ALLEN BRADLEY PLC TO EXCEL INSTRUCTIONS.docx](https://github.com/user-attachments/files/19827565/ALLEN.BRADLEY.PLC.TO.EXCEL.INSTRUCTIONS.docx)